Environment | In harmony with nature

 ・Execute water stewardship plan at manufacturing facilities in water stress areas*2 by 2030

-To achieve the focused target, Bridgestone will create water stewardship plans at 100% of its manufacturing facilities in water stress areas by 2030 and monitor the ratio of facilities that created plans and their progress.
-As of December 2024, all 17 sites in the scope had completed the development of water stewardship plans.
-For details of the water stewardship plans, see the “Minimizing footprint” section.
+To achieve the focused target, Bridgestone will create water stewardship plans at 100% of its manufacturing facilities located in water-stressed areas by 2030 and monitor the ratio of facilities that created plans and their progress.

-In addition, Bridgestone has a permanent goal of and is committed to no deforestation*3 in sourcing and production activities, which is incorporated into its Global Sustainable Procurement Policy, and is working on achieving the goal in cooperation with suppliers, business partners, and other stakeholders.
-To strengthen capacity building initiatives for smallholders, Bridgestone has formulated a global strategy with a medium-term goal of providing support for 12,000 smallholders, aiming to achieve forest conservation by 2026.
+In addition, Bridgestone has a permanent goal of, and is committed to, no deforestation*3 in its sourcing and production activities.
+This commitment is incorporated into Bridgestone’s Global Sustainable Procurement Policy, and the company is working to achieve the goal through cooperation with suppliers, business partners, and other stakeholders.
+To strengthen capacity-building initiatives for smallholders, Bridgestone has formulated a global strategy with a mid-term goal of providing support for 30,000 smallholders, aiming to achieve forest conservation by 2026.
 This goal is in line with the Group’s strategy and GPSNR standards.
-It provided training and technical support to 11,687 smallholders in 2024.
-For details of the plan and its progress, see the “Procurement” section.
+Bridgestone provided training and technical support to a total of 24,398 smallholders by 2025.
+For details of the plan and its progress, see the Procurement section.

 1. Continuous improvement indicates ongoing efforts to improve environmental performance year by year (such as 1% improvement) through a Plan-Do-Check-Act (PDCA) cycle.